electronfriends/wemp/README.md

 Wemp is a simple menu for managing [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://php.net) on Windows.

-The goal is to always provide the latest version of these services without having to update them manually all the time.
+The goal is to always provide the latest version of these services without having to update them manually.

 ## Features